ds4se/chapters/ermurph/survey-chapter.md

 How did we know which statements to ask?
 Our statements came directly from the stories told by participants during our semi-structured interviews.
 By doing so, we can triangulate stories we heard in the interviews and generalize those experiences quantitatively.

 At the same time, your interviewees told you a lot of stories, so you'll have to be selective about what you ask survey participants about.
+Time permitting, you may also want to refine your interview statements through review of existing literature.
+If a topic is already well-understood, it's probably not worth wasting the participants' time asking about it.
 Consider your goals carefully and only ask survey questions that help you reach those goals.

 ### Stage 4: Survey Piloting